If you're going to shell out the big bucks for a big screen, you better use it right. Here's how.

 If your idea of a perfect holiday is a pool lounger and a pile of paperbacks, Kindle is about to save you some checked baggage fees.
 Fans of the classics can find titles such as Little Women and Pride and Prejudice for free – and with a Kindle Unlimited subscription of £7.99 per month, you can read as many of the qualifying 1 million thrillers, romances and comedies as you like.

-And if you’re rocking Go Roam in one of the 60 destinations, you’ll be able to download more titles using your normal data allowance without any roaming charges – just as if you were at home.
+And if you’re rocking Go Roam in one of over 70 destinations, you’ll be able to download more titles using your normal data allowance without any roaming charges – just as if you were at home.

 Read unlimited magazines with Readly